Our Lady of Medjugorje: Mirjana Dragičević Soldo

 Mirjana Dragičević Soldo was born in 1965, in Sarajevo.
 She was 15 at the time of the alleged apparitions.
 She lived in Sarajevo for some time, where she finished her education.
 She was the second person to see the Gospa.
 She claims she had regular apparitions between 24 June 1981, and 25 December 1982.
 She said that she became depressed when the visions stopped and prayed to see the Gospa again.
 According to Kutleša, Soldo was given all ten secrets, which are intended "for humanity in general, for the world, then for Međugorje, for Yugoslavia, and some other areas and about the sign".
 Mirjana said that the Gospa left her a gift that she will see the Gospa on her birthday.
 According the book Ogledalo Pravde, Soldo said that as of 2 August 1987, "every second day of the month I hear our Lady's voice in me, and sometimes I see her, and with her I pray for the unbelievers".
 As of 2 January 1997, Soldo knew at what time the Gospa would come - 10 to 11am.

 She claims that the apparition told her ten secrets, which are intended "for humanity in general, for the world, then for Međugorje, Yugoslavia, and some other areas".
 Soldo also said that every seer has a special mission.
 She was given those who do not know the love of God, Vicka Ivanković and Jakov Čolo for the sick, Ivan Dragičević for the young and the priests, Marija Pavlović for the souls in purgatory, and Ivanka Ivanković for families.

 Soldo has been married to Marko Soldo, the nephew of the late Franciscan Father Slavko Barbarić, since 1989 and they have two children.
 They live in Međugorje, where they own a hotel.
-They also own a mansion at the Croatian island of Hvar in Sućuraj, which they rent for 25,000 Croatian kunas (equivalent to 3,300 Euros or 3,850 United States dollars) a week.
-One of her daughters, Veronika, studied at the University of Mostar, and is remembered by her colleagues for arriving at classes in a Range Rover.
+They also own a mansion at the Croatian island of Hvar in Sućuraj.
+One of her daughters, Veronika, studied at the University of Mostar.

 Soldo wrote her autobiography titled Moje srce će pobijediti (“My Heart will Triumph”).

 On March 18, 2020, Mirjana Dragićević announced that the Blessed Mother would no longer appear to her at that time, the second of each month.